-Starting fiscal year 2016, new transfer pricing documentation requirements are applicable in Spain, since the new Corporate Income Tax Regulations are adapted to the new OECD’s transfer pricing documentation package approved in the framework of the BEPS Project.
+Starting fiscal year 2016, new transfer pricing documentation requirements are applicable in Spain, since new Corporate Income Tax Regulations are adapted from the new OECD’s transfer pricing documentation package approved in the framework of the BEPS Project.

 These transfer pricing documentation requirements are applicable to both Spanish companies and branches or permanent establishments (PE’s) of foreign companies operating in Spanish territory.

-Those taxpayers belonging a group of companies having a total turnover equal or exceeding EUR 45 million, are obliged to prepare and keep at the disposal of the Tax Authorities an exhaustive set of transfer pricing documentation in accordance with the OECD’s recommendations, consisting in the following packages:
+Those taxpayers belonging to a group of companies having a total turnover equal or exceeding EUR 45 million, are required to prepare and keep at the disposal of the Tax Authorities an exhaustive set of transfer pricing documentation in accordance with the OECD’s recommendations, consisting in the following packages:

 1. Documentation relating to the Group (“Masterfile”).
-This block of documentation should include information on:
+This block of documentation should include:

 - Information about the structure and organization of the group, including the identification of the various entities that form part of the group.

 - Information about the activities of the group, including a functional analysis of the whole group, the description of the value chain of those product/service lines involving at least 10% of the net turnover, the transfer pricing policy, the relevant cost-sharing arrangements and services agreements, as well as business reorganisations.

 Information about the intangible assets of the group, including the development, ownership and exploitation policies, the location of the main R&D facilities, the identification of relevant intangible assets and applied transfer pricing policy.